Nurssssssssss/final-web2/frontend/README.md

  Project overview
 Features
-User registration and login with password hashing and JWT.[cite:2][web:95]
+User registration and login with password hashing and JWT.

-Protected routes via protect middleware that decodes the token and attaches req.user.[cite:16]
+Protected routes via protect middleware that decodes the token and attaches req.user.

-Full CRUD for albums (create, read, update, delete).[cite:18]
+Full CRUD for albums (create, read, update, delete).

-Full CRUD for photos linked to users and albums.[cite:8][cite:13]
+Full CRUD for photos linked to users and albums.

 Image filtering: